Skidmore, Owings & Merrill

 190,000 sqft design/build facade package, including a custom unitized curtainwall system, mechanical screen wall, storefront, AESS columns, aluminum fins, shadow box panels, and a cantilevered wing wall

-The aging precast concrete shell at 680 Folsom Street in San Francisco’s South of Market district is finally receiving a much need makeover.
-The renovation evolves around a recladding program that replaces the original 1960’s concrete building shell with 190,000 square feet of facade.
+The aging precast concrete shell at 680 Folsom Street in San Francisco’s South of Market district went through an intense makeover.
+The renovation evolved around a recladding program that replaced the original 1960’s concrete building shell with 190,000 square feet of facade.
 The revitalization effort was designed by architect Skidmore, Owings & Merrill to be highly transparent, and consists of a custom unitized curtainwall system, and aluminum fins on three elevations.
 Typical units span 6’ x 15’.
-Unique considerations include a cantilevered wing wall that extends three feet from the curtainwall system.
+Unique considerations included a cantilevered wing wall that extends three feet from the curtainwall system.

-Visual and performance mock-up tests include air infiltration, static/dynamic water tests, structural loading, vertical/horizontal displacement, maintenance platform tieback testing, and inter-story drift testing of façade systems.
+Visual and performance mock-up tests included air infiltration, static/dynamic water tests, structural loading, vertical/horizontal displacement, maintenance platform tieback testing, and inter-story drift testing of façade systems.

-Enclos’ installation strategy reuses the existing floor slabs to support these new wall systems, with steel plates welded to the edge of floor slabs for curtainwall anchors.
-Units will be set using a monorail system at an expedited rate.
+Enclos’ installation strategy reused the existing floor slabs to support the new wall systems, with steel plates welded to the edge of floor slabs for curtainwall anchors.
+Units were set using a monorail system at an expedited rate.

-Enclos is also contracted to provide design/build facade renovation services for 50 Hawthorne, a three story low-rise adjacent to 680 Folsom Street.
+Enclos also provided design/build facade renovation services for 50 Hawthorne, a three story low-rise adjacent to 680 Folsom Street.